mediadrop/mediadrop/doc/dev/controllers/public.rst

 benefits of MediaDrop's admin interface.

 A listing of the public-facing controller methods is below.
-See the `mediacore/config/routing.py` file for information on the URLs that point to these methods.
+See the `mediadrop/config/routing.py` file for information on the URLs that point to these methods.

 Browsing/Viewing Media
 ----------------------

-.. automodule:: mediacore.controllers.media
+.. automodule:: mediadrop.controllers.media

 .. autoclass:: MediaController
    :members: